almost-matching-exactly/DAME-FLAME-Python-Package/README.md

 #> 3    1        1        1
 ```

-To find the treatment effect of a unit, in case of unit number 2, use the function *te_of_unit*
+To find the treatment effect of a unit, use the function *te_of_unit*

 ```Python